Requirements for incoming students

 The Wellness Center offers medical and mental health services for students.

 If you have any questions about medical services before coming to campus, please call Dial-A-Nurse at 773-508-8883 between 8:30-4:30, Monday-Friday.
-The Wellness Center is suspending allergy shots for the fall semester due to COVID-19.
+The Wellness Center is suspending allergy shots for the spring semester due to COVID-19.
 If you need regular allergy shots, the Wellness Center put together a list of Allergy and Asthma Referrals for the Chicago area.